mas-bandwidth/af_xdp/003/README.md

 received delta 6599516
 ```

-Increasing to 32 send threads, the results are now slightly improved, but are starting to hit in upper limit due to 10G bandwidth @ 100 byte packets:
+Increasing to 32 send threads, the results are now slightly improved, but are starting to hit some sort of limit:

 ```
 sent delta 7536128